About

 Located on Sydney’s north shore, Brigidine College St Ives, is a Catholic Independent girls’ school committed to the education of girls.
 The College seeks innovative and energetic teachers whose classroom practice shows a commitment to excellence and who engage students in a process of learning that promotes curiosity, confidence, achievement and service.
 A dynamic and supportive staff with a strong focus on professional learning makes Brigidine a workplace of choice.

-Child Safety
+Commitment to Child Safety

-Brigidine College promotes the safety, wellbeing and inclusion of all young people.
-We are committed to creating and maintaining a child safe environment in which all students feel safe and are safe.
 Our human resources and recruitment practices are adhered to during the application, interviewing and selection process.
 Applicants are advised that Brigidine undertakes working with children checks (WWCC) and reference checks to ensure that we are recruiting the right people for the College.

 There are currently no positions available at the College.